saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress/yaml.md

 ### `shard`
 <p><small>| OPTIONAL | STRING |</small></p>

 When sharding is configured, saucectl automatically splits the tests (e.g., by spec or concurrency) so that they can easily run in parallel.
+For sharding by concurrency, saucectl splits test files into serveral groups by concurrency.
+Then it starts job for each group.

 Selectable values: `spec` to shard by spec file, `concurrency` to shard by concurrency.
 Remove this field or leave it empty `""` for no sharding.

 ```yaml